 In-depth reporting like this is time consuming and expensive.
 This Carolina Public Press project was ultimately made possible by the financial support of individuals and foundations who believe in CPP’s work to provide independent, in-depth and investigative reporting in North Carolina.
 Specific project support was provided by The Community Foundation of Western North Carolina.
 We are grateful for their generosity.

-We also consulted with leaders in the region whose work focuses on food insecurity as we developed this project.
-Most notably, members of MANNA FoodBank’s leadership team provided information and data to help vet this project idea.
-We appreciate their input.
+We also interviewed leaders in the region whose work focuses on food insecurity as we developed this project.
+Most notably, members of MANNA FoodBank’s leadership team provided information and data as we vetted this project idea.
+We appreciate their early input.

 You can help if you’d like to support this type of reporting, which goes behind the headlines to explore the overlooked and under-reported issues facing our state.
 Now is the time to ensure in-depth and investigative reporting like this thrives in North Carolina.
 Support the nonpartisan, nonprofit news organization Carolina Public Press today.
 Every single dollar makes a difference.
 Thank you!